node-ffi/node-ffi/README.md

 # V8 and 64-bit Types

 Internally, V8 stores integers that will fit into a 32-bit space in a 32-bit integer, and those that fall outside of this get put into double-precision floating point numbers.
 This is problematic because FP numbers are imprecise.
 To get around this, the methods in node-ffi that deal with 64-bit integers return strings and can accept strings as parameters.

+# Call Overhead

+There is non-trivial overhead associated with FFI calls.
+Comparing a hard-coded binding version of `strtoul()` to an FFI version of `strtoul()` shows that the native hard-coded binding is 5x faster.
+So don't just use the C version of a function just because it's faster.
+There's a significant cost in FFI calls, so make them worth it.

 # LICENSE